renovatebot/renovate/docs/usage/semantic-commits.md

 Currently, Renovate ignores commit conventions apart from "angular".

-If angular-style commits are found then Renovate will structure its commit messages and PR titles to be like so:
+If Angular-style commits are found then Renovate will structure its commit messages and PR titles to be like so:

 - chore(deps): update eslint to v4.2.0
 - fix(deps): update express to v4.16.2